bormaxi8080/bormaxi8080/README.md

 Jun 2019 - Start hiring developers in Improve Group, the best all-time IT company in Novosibirsk, mobile application development.
 Hiring employees, hiring employees, hiring employees.
 First he worked under a contract, then in the state.
 The company closed in 2021

-2018-2019 - Moderate ZloyHR community, the largest hr comminity in russian facebook segment, I think it's a bad experience
+2018-2019 - Moderate AngryHR, the largest HR comminity in russian facebook segment, I think it's not really the best experience in my practice

 2018 - Start a [Nelin.in](https://www.instagram.com/nelen.in/) community project